 He read every book he could get his hands on, setting an investment portfolio goal of $1 million, and he did it around the age of 40.
 He provides knowledge on investing basics to specific stock and trading advice.
 It is an excellent blog for people who want to learn to invest and build their portfolios.

 Another way to help you manage your finances is by using applications.
 Since we are using our phones and computers most of the time, we can also use them to monitor the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.

 This web app can help you track your monthly expenses.
 You can use it to record your monthly expenses, as well as the monthly fees you need to make to avoid missing them.

 This app is available on Web, iOS, Android, and Windows 8.
 It can track your bank accounts, credit cards, as well as your investments.
 It also has a feature where you can plan your budget and future expenses.
 It can give you an overview of your finances.

 If you’re a business traveler, this app is best for you.
 It can help you expense reports on where you are spending your money.
-It has features which will allow you to take photos of receipts, to track time, and to log distances traveled.
+It has features that allow you to take photos of receipts, track time, and log distances traveled.
 You can also print it out if you want a report of your expenses.
-This app is available on Web, IOS, Android, Windows Phone, and Blackberry.
+This app is available on the Web, IOS, Android, Windows Phone, and Blackberry.